spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 In [this repo on GitHub](https://github.com/spatie/laravel-medialibrary-pro-app), you'll find a demo Laravel application in which you'll find examples of how to use Media Library Pro inside your Livewire components.

-If you are having troubles using the components, take a look in that app to see how we've done it.
+If you are having trouble using the components, take a look in that app to see how we've done it.

 ## Handling a single upload